Utah Deaf History and Culture

 Updated in 2022

-Arthur W. Wenger, a sports enthusiast and a 1913 alumnus of the Utah School for the Deaf who also founded the Arthur Wenger Athletic Association, saw in 1921 that USD had mixed-ability students.
+Arthur W. Wenger, a sports enthusiast and a 1913 alumnus of the Utah School for the Deaf who founded the Arthur Wenger Athletic Association, saw in 1921 that USD had mixed-ability students.
 Some were overly aggressive or clumsy.
 Others were too timid.
 Their rough edges had softened out after learning to interact with one another while playing a sport.
-Arthur Wenger remarked that USD had once or twice had a half-grown student from the fields who was unable to catch a ball.
+Arthur Wenger remarked that USD had once or twice had a half-grown student from the fields who could not catch a ball.
 Baseball, volleyball, soccer, basketball, and medicine ball were among the sports they were taught, as shown in the photos below (Wenger, Silent Worker, January 1921).

 According to Arthur Wenger, athletic programs, not only calisthenic drills that repeated exercises all the time, were encouraged and maintained all year.
 "Games that produced unexpected situations that caused the players to think and move in time with the rhythm of the games, much like a piano, not a music box," he added.
 This instilled in them a sense of balance and composure (Wenger, Silent Worker, January 1921, p.
 3).